On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Asymptotic theory

 \end{theorem}

-An important by product of the proof of Theorem \ref{th1} is that we are able to estimate the asymptotic variance-covariance matrix, $\Sigma_{1}$, consistently, uniformly over a growing number of individuals.
+An important by-product of the proof of Theorem \ref{th1} is that we are able to estimate the asymptotic variance-covariance matrix, $\Sigma_{1}$, consistently, uniformly over a growing number of individuals.
 More precisely, we obtain the following result.

 \begin{lemma} Under the conditions of Theorem \ref{th1}, we have $\max_{i=1,...,n}\|\widehat{B}_{iT} - B_{i} \| = o_P(1)$ and $\max_{i=1,...,n}\|\widehat{A}_{iT} - A_{i} \| = o_P(1)$.
-Moreover, $\widehat{\Sigma}_1 := (\frac{1}{n}\sum_{i=1}^n \widehat{W}_{iT} )^{-1}$ is a consistent estimator for $\Sigma_1$. \end{lemma}
+Moreover, $\widehat{\Sigma}_1 := (\frac{1}{n}\sum_{i=1}^n \widehat{W}_{iT}^{-1} )^{-1}$ is a consistent estimator for $\Sigma_1$. \end{lemma}

 The result in Lemma \ref{lemma:CovHK} allows for the construction of simple to implement inference procedures based on the Wald statistic.